 The following sections describe how to use subbuilds.
-Refer to "Limitations" on page 10-9 for additional information about subbuild limitations.
+Refer to Limitations for additional information about subbuild limitations.

 Subbuild Database Generation

 The following command runs your build as normal and in the process generates a subbuild database with the name emake.subbuild.db.